awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-proxy.md

 # Configuring Your Tomcat Environment's Proxy Server<a name="java-tomcat-proxy"></a>

 The Tomcat platform uses a reverse proxy to relay requests from port 80 on the instance to your Tomcat web container listening on port 8080\.
-Elastic Beanstalk provides a default proxy configuration that you can either extend or override completely with your own configuration\.
+Elastic Beanstalk provides a default proxy configuration that you can extend or override completely with your own configuration\.

-The Tomcat platform uses Apache 2\.2 for the proxy by default\.
-You can choose to use nginx by including a [configuration file](ebextensions.md) in your source code:
+By default, the Tomcat platform uses [Apache 2\.4](https://httpd.apache.org/docs/2.4/) for the proxy\.
+You can choose to use [Apache 2\.2](https://httpd.apache.org/docs/2.2/) or [nginx](https://www.nginx.com/) by including a [configuration file](ebextensions.md) in your source code\.
+The following example configures Elastic Beanstalk to use nginx\.

 **Example \.ebextensions/nginx\-proxy\.config**